OO0oo0oOOooo/noise-texture-builder/README.md

-// Noise Library for Unity - https://github.com/keijiro/NoiseShader
+Uses Noise Library for Unity - https://github.com/keijiro/NoiseShader

-//
+[Noise Tyles]
+Perlin Noise 2D
+Simplex Noise 2D

+How To Use
+Go to "Tools"-"Generate Noise Texture" in the top left of unity.

+Tweak noise settings

+"Save Texture" button saves the texture to Assets/Textures/Noise/